-Rising above the coast of Cape Elizabeth, the rocky hills of Robinson Woods contain over 145 acres of contiguous woodlands, fields and ponds, and offers over three miles of exceptional walking trails among centuries-old trees.
+Rising above the coast of Cape Elizabeth, Robinson Woods Preserve contains 197 acres of contiguous woodlands, fields and ponds, and offers over three miles of exceptional walking trails among centuries-old trees.

 Due to its rocky, uneven terrain, much of the original Robinson Woods I parcel was not suitable for farming and remained in its natural forested state for hundreds of years.
 Walkers will marvel at the massive white pine, red oak, and hemlock trees in Robinson Woods—some as many as 300 years old.
 Perennial streams and vernal pools meander through the forest floor where abundant wildflower and fern groves flourish.
 Across from the Shore Road Trail Head, visitors can access the Pond Cove section of Robinson Woods.
 This area of shoreline is special because of its freshwater outlet, attracting numerous waterfowl.
 During low tide, explore the rocky coastline and the marine inhabitants.

 The adjoining 63.6-acre Robinson Woods II parcel, purchased in 2012, offers a more open experience, in contrast to its neighbor’s deep woods.
 The 12 acres of fields, 5 acres of ponds, and over 20 acres of significant wetland habitat for wading birds and inland waterfowl provide pleasant walking and excellent wildlife viewing opportunities.